rdkcentral/Lightning-ui/docs/ColorShift.md

 }
 ```

 This code example should display a menu with four adjusters.
-If you are using the latest LightningJS SDK version you'll notice the colors changing according to the new settings.
+If you are using LightningJS SDK version 4.9.0 or higher you will notice the colors changing according to the new settings.

 ## Customize